brianlockerbie/old-portfolio/_portfolio/react_gallary_app.md

 github_url: https://github.com/brianlockerbie/TechDegreeProject-6
 image: img/screenshot_6.png
 date: 2020-05-26 12:00:00 -0400
-description: This is the sixth of twelve projects for the 🏡 Treehouse TechDegree Full Stack JavaScript.
+description: This is the sixth of ten projects for the 🏡 Treehouse TechDegree Full Stack JavaScript.
 ---
 Project 6 💥📚